jens-ox/vue-vx/README.md

 It is currently in development and therefore far from usable.
 The demo graphs are simply hacked into the default Vue boilerplate.

+The screenshot above is what you will see when running `yarn run serve`.

 ## Run it
 ```bash
 yarn install